Rjdrenth/pi-project-template-priv/README.md

 - A [Docker](https://www.docker.com/)-based development environment for Windows users working on Linux projects.
 - Simple testing using [Pytest](https://pytest.org).
 - Version management using [bump2version](https://github.com/c4urself/bump2version)
+- Test coverage calculation using the `pytest` and `coverage` libraries.

 - Supports publishing a package to and installing packages from various public or private repositories.
 See [/docs/configuring_artifact_repositories.md](/{{cookiecutter.project_repository_name}}/docs/configuring_artifact_repositories.md) for instructions: